FEATURE image: Milwaukee’s Bel Canto Chorus in public performance. Fair Use.

 PROGRAM: Once in Royal David’s City – H.J.
 Gauntlett Ding Dong Merrily on High – George Radcliffe Woodward A Spotless Rose – Herbert Howells O Come, All Ye Faithful – J.F.
 Wade Welcome All Wonders – Richard Dirksen Gloria-John Rutter Silent Night-Franz Grüber Joy To The World – George Frideric Handel We Wish You A Merry Christmas – arranged by John Rutter

 Booker T. Washington (1856-1915) was called “The Sage” of Tuskegee Institute outside Montgomery, Alabama.
-Founded by Washington in 1881, the Institute thrives today as Tuskegee University, home to more than 3,000 students from the U.S. and dozens of foreign countries.
+Founded by Booker T. Washington in 1881, the Institute thrives today as Tuskegee University, home to more than 3,000 students from the U.S. and dozens of foreign countries.

 The historically African-American college boasts several academic distinctions today, especially in the broad range of the sciences, engineering, medicine and math.
 This stems from the coeducational school’s founding value of industrial education.